-This Mediterranean Split Pea Soup recipe is so flavorful!
-Simple, clean ingredients create a hearty soup that tastes even better the next day!
-Vegan and gluten-free.
-With a Video.
+This Mediterranean Split Pea Soup recipe is so savory and flavorful!
+Simple, clean ingredients create a hearty soup that tastes even better the next day.
+Vegan & gluten-free.

 ingredients in split pea soup